Trevor Murdoch

-William Theodore Mueller (born September 10, 1980) is an American professional wrestler, better known by his ring name, Trevor Murdoch.
-He is signed to the National Wrestling Alliance (NWA).
-Murdoch is best known for his appearances with World Wrestling Entertainment (WWE) from 2005 to 2008.
+William Theodore Mueller (born September 10, 1980), better known by his ring name, Trevor Murdoch, is an American professional wrestler and producer.
+He is signed to the National Wrestling Alliance (NWA), where he performs as King Trevor Murdoch I and is the leader of The Royal Court; he also works as a producer for the company.
+He is previously known for his appearances with World Wrestling Entertainment (WWE) from 2005 to 2008.

 Mueller started his career in 1999, being trained by Harley Race.
 In 2005, he signed with WWE and was named as Trevor Murdoch after Dick Murdoch.
 In WWE, he worked with Lance Cade as a tag team, winning the World Tag Team Championship three times.
 After the dissolution of the team, he was released in 2008.
 After his release, he briefly worked for Total Nonstop Action Wrestling (TNA) as Jethro Holliday.
 Murdoch worked for several independent promotions until 2018, when he retired.
 One year later, he began to work with Billy Corgan's National Wrestling Alliance as a wrestler.
 In the following years, he won the NWA National Championship once and the NWA Worlds Heavyweight Championship twice.
 Along with Mike Knox, they won the 2023 Crockett Cup and the NWA World Tag Team Championship.